 The center’s efforts, says Jean Morrison, University provost, “have the capacity to both transform and elevate the standing and stature of the discipline of social work and social workers.
 For example, the gap that currently exists in terms of how our society compensates social workers versus medical personnel is not necessarily an accurate reflection of the impact that social workers have on the long-term well-being of people.
 The center has the capacity to reframe the importance of the discipline of social work and social workers in the health care delivery system.”

-Steketee says the University will seek a known “interdisciplinary scholar” with a background in social work to direct the new center, and the University hopes to have the director in place by January 2015.
-The dean expects the center will be operational by this summer as affiliated SSW faculty and colleagues develop research and training projects.
+Steketee says the University will seek a known “interdisciplinary scholar” with a background in social work to direct the center.

 A version of this article was originally published in BU Today.